aws-powertools/powertools-lambda-dotnet/docs/core/tracing.md

 ### Lambda handler

-To enable Powertools tracing to your function add the `[Tracing]` attribute to your `FunctionHandler` method or on any method will capture the method as a separate subsegment automatically.
+To enable Powertools for AWS Lambda (.NET) tracing to your function add the `[Tracing]` attribute to your `FunctionHandler` method or on any method will capture the method as a separate subsegment automatically.
 You can optionally choose to customize segment name that appears in traces.